Part-Time MBA Curriculum

 - To incorporate values and ethical conduct into decision-making.

-Customize your MBA by completing an elective concentration.
+Customize your Part-Time MBA by completing an elective concentration.
 Each area of specialization requires 12 units of elective course work.
 Students have the option of choosing from the following concentration studies:

 Global Business Requirement